pierredoumit/ny-time/README.md

 ### Workflow Triggers

-The workflow is triggered by:
+The workflow is triggered by

 - Push events to the `main` branch.
 - Manual dispatch through the GitHub Actions interface.